obsidian-level-maker/Obsidian/README.md

 ## About This Repository

 This is a fork containing some changes and updates to Oblige, as well as some quality of life fixes.
-Since then, I have successfully tested it with Linux and Win10 x86_64.
+I have successfully tested it with Linux and Win10 x86_64, as well as arm64/Pi 4 (when compiled with Clang).
 It is also compatible with ObAddon and will load it from a .pk3 file via the Addons menu.

 A brief summary of changes: